ayumi-cloud/oc-security-module/README.md

 To fix and improve gapping issues on smaller resolution devices, October II uses the new `wdth` attribute with media queries.
 To learn more see here: [Variable fonts - wdth](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide#Width)

+#### Optical improvement :eyeglasses:

+MDN says the following:

+> This is something new to digital fonts and CSS, but is actually a centuries-old technique in designing and creating metal type.
+Optical sizing refers to the practice of varying the overall stroke thickness of letterforms based on physical size.

+October II uses a smart approach for smaller resolution devices!
+When the cms uses a thinner `wdth` on fonts we also improve the displayed font using the `opsz` property, helping to make the fonts even clearer on smaller screen width devices!
+To learn more see here: [Variable fonts - opsz](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide#Optical_size)

 #### Italic improvement :small_red_triangle:

 Many variable fonts do not contain an `italic` version.
 We use a variable font that contains two files, one for `normal` and one for `italic`.
 The result is a clearer italic displayed font finish.